Is there any flexibility with the submission deadlines because of Covid-19?

 The outbreak of Covid-19 has impacted our ability to make progress on our action plan or priorities, what can we do?

-The Athena SWAN process understands action plans to be ‘live organic documents, constantly reviewed and updated’ (AS handbook, p.59).
-This is because, even in normal circumstances, it is necessary for applicants to adjust and revise actions to ensure achievability and relevance.
-Self-assessment teams are encouraged to evaluate action implementation as part of regular meetings and to revise action plans accordingly.
-For example, it may be necessary to make adjustments to timeframes and milestones, or to revise an action to reflect online teaching and learning.
-Where new gender equality challenges and opportunities have been identified, actions can be included in the action plan.
-As is typical in Bronze renewals and in applications for Silver and Gold, applicants are expected to reflect honestly on the progress and impact of their actions during the award period.
+Advance HE understands action plans to be live organic documents that are reviewed and updated in line with regular evaluation during the implementation phase of an award cycle.
+Across the award period, it is typical for applicants to adjust and revise actions to ensure achievability and relevance (see Topic guide 5: Evaluating and Evidencing Progress and Success), and this will be necessary in a Covid context.
+For example, it may be necessary to make adjustments to timeframes and milestones, or to revise an action in line with hybrid working or teaching arrangements.
+Also, where new equality challenges and opportunities are identified, actions can be added to the action plan.
+As is typical in Bronze renewals and in applications for Silver and Gold wards, applicants are expected to reflect honestly on the progress and impact of their actions during the award period.
 Where progress has faltered, you should acknowledge this in the application narrative and set out a clear plan to overcome the challenges you have identified.